Spelt/drag-select-fmx-calendar/README.md

 To select a date range in Delphi Firemonkey is perfectly possible and easy to do using two TCalendar controls and thats what I did in one of my commercial applications.
 However, a client complained that the control in a older application version (Silverlight based) had a drag select and that was easier.
 Easier is King so I created this extension which supports drag select dates.

+## Installation
+You only need to add two files to your project FMX.CalendarHolidayDays.Style.pas and FMX.Calendar.Helpers.pas Look at the demo project for using this extension.

 ## Origins
 This 'Drag and Select TCalendar' is an extension of the work of Yaroslav Brovin.
 See the complete explaination here: http://yaroslavbrovin.ru/tcalendar_with_highlight_days_based_on_default_tcalendar/